 © Capcom

-Street Fighter 6 will offer an alternative control option for newcomers.
+Street Fighter 6 offers an alternative control option for newcomers.
 The game calls this control type 'Modern' and it's a bit reminiscent of the 'Stylish' option found in Arc System Works’ fighters Guilty Gear and BlazBlue.

 A diagram of both control options available to players in Street Fighter 6.